Invoices and Payments

 Payment processing

-Section titled “Payment processing”Paddle is the payment processor and source of truth for payment state.
-Kupe syncs that status back into the invoice record so the console reflects whether an invoice is billed, paid, or past due.
+Section titled “Payment processing”Paddle is the Merchant of Record and the source of truth for payment state.
+When an invoice is issued, your saved card is charged automatically — there’s no checkout to complete and no manual payment step.
+Kupe syncs the payment status back into the invoice record so the console reflects whether an invoice is billed, paid, or past due.

 If you do not see invoices yet